-Our youngest learners are innately musical in their vocalisations and everyday exploration of the world around them, but musical play and sound exploration as areas of learning and development are sometimes shied away from in ECE settings.
+Our youngest learners are innately musical in their vocalisations and everyday exploration of the world around them, but musical play and sound exploration as areas of learning and development are sometimes shied away from in early childhood settings.
 Musical experiences can often be limited to teacher-led mat-time waiata and songs that may not allow opportunities for children to explore their own ideas or the sound world more broadly.

 Watch Greta Bull-Crossan (Infant and Toddler Head Teacher, Bear Park Hobsonville) discuss ways musical play can be supported and empowered across infant, toddler and preschool age groups.
 The conversation will provide teachers with fun and approachable practice-based sound and music ideas for recognising and extending musical behaviours and exploration, and empower them to reframe their own self-beliefs around being capable to create meaningful musical and sound learning experiences for children.

 To help you navigate the webinar easily, there is a list of the key topics covered in the session below, including the time each was discussed.
-The key ideas discussed in this webinar are also shared in a short insight article.
+The key ideas discussed in this webinar are also shared in a short insight article

 Topics discussed in this webinar